-We find that many landlords are lousy at updating availability.
+On Airbnb and Vrbo, we find that many landlords are lousy at updating availability.
 You’ll find an ideal place, reserve it, and after several hours or even a day get a “Sorry, we’re booked” email.
 Sometimes, it’s worse: You wait a day for the site to tell you that, since the owner didn’t confirm, you have to start over.
-Our editor wasted weeks on such a search/request/refuse/search-again merry-go-round trying to rent a flat in London in July.
+A few years ago, I wasted weeks on such a search/request/refuse/search-again merry-go-round trying to rent a flat in London in July.

 Having trouble securing a spot?
-Limit your search to “instant book” listings, which let you reserve and pay right then, no waiting for an owner or property manager to confirm and complete (or decline) the deal.
+On Airbnb and Vrbo, limit your search to “instant book” listings, which let you reserve and pay right then, no waiting for an owner or property manager to confirm and complete (or decline) the deal.

 Check the cancellation policy.

 Booking sites let their hosts offer different kinds of cancellation policies.
 Airbnbers, for example, can have flexible policies (cancel up until a day prior to arrival for a full refund), moderate (cancel with full refund up until five days prior to arrival), or strict (cancel up until one week prior to arrival, but get only a 50 percent refund).
 If you’re booking far ahead, look for flexible or moderate refund policies.

 With Vrbo, FlipKey, and Booking.com, you’re supposed to get a full-time vacation home, meaning it has owners but they won’t be staying with you.
 With Airbnb you could bed down in a room at someone’s occupied Paris condo, a basement flat in Brooklyn, or a shared bunk room in a Prague hostel.
 If you’re sharing digs with a stranger, reviews become very important.